kunzels/AspenWar/ReadMe.md

 <h1> War </h1>

 A small command-line program designed to simulate games of the popular card game War.
-The project was created in ruby version 2.5.1p57, and requires ruby version >= 2.4.0.
+The project was created in ruby version 2.7.2.
 It utilizes sqlite3 as a simple database.
 There is some light testing added utilizing rspec.

 <h1> Goals for this project </h1>